stackitcloud/terraform-provider-stackit/docs/resources/cdn_distribution.md

 - `blocked_ips` (List of String) Restricts access to your content by specifying a list of blocked IPv4 addresses.
 This feature enhances security and privacy by preventing these addresses from accessing your distribution.
 Note: once a value is set, removing the attribute from your configuration will retain the last known value in state; to clear it explicitly, set it to an empty list.
 - `default_cache_duration` (String) Sets the default cache duration for the distribution.
 The default cache duration is applied when a 'Cache-Control' header is not presented in the origin's response.
 We use ISO8601 duration format for cache duration (e.g. P1DT2H30M).
 Note: once a value is set, removing the attribute from your configuration will retain the last known value in state.
 - `forward_host_header` (Boolean) Enable this allows the 'Host' header to be passed through to the origin.
+- `log_sink` (Attributes) Configures a log sink to export the distribution's access logs.
+Only one of Loki or OTLP can be configured at a time; the sink is selected via the `type` attribute.
+Note: because the API never returns raw credentials, `username`, `password`, and `token` are preserved from state during Read operations. (see [below for nested schema](#nestedatt--config--log_sink))
 - `monthly_limit_bytes` (Number) Sets the monthly limit of bandwidth in bytes that the pullzone is allowed to use.
 Note: once a value is set, removing the attribute from your configuration will retain the last known value in state.
 - `optimizer` (Attributes) Configuration for the Image Optimizer.
 This is a paid feature that automatically optimizes images to reduce their file size for faster delivery, leading to improved website performance and a better user experience. (see [below for nested schema](#nestedatt--config--optimizer))
 - `redirects` (Attributes) A wrapper for a list of redirect rules that allows for redirect settings on a distribution (see [below for nested schema](#nestedatt--config--redirects))